19jyun/adjust_reg/README.md

 Keyboard
 - Keymapping (Remapping) - completed
 - Disabling certain keys - Not started (probably add it to Keymapping?)
-- shortcuts - having works on saving the shortkey key combinations and dynamic size for dropdown combobox
+- shortcuts - have to work on combinations and dynamic size for dropdown combobox (dynamic sizing for dropdown fixed)
 - Support MacOS mapping? - not necessary

 Battery discharge rate